“He was my best friend.”

 “We would just chat about anything.”

-Amazingly, when Scott Barker’s former students and TAs talk about the longtime IT director and teaching professor, they all seem to echo the same sentiments.
+When Scott Barker’s former students and TAs talk about the longtime IT director and teaching professor, they all seem to echo the same sentiments.
 He was always available to talk, always supporting them, always looking out for their best interests.

 When Barker passed away unexpectedly on July 23 at age 59, he left a hole in the lives of family, colleagues, friends and students.
 He also left an enduring stamp on the Information School and the information science field, and a legacy of some 2,000 iSchool alumni whose lives he touched during his 22 years at the University of Washington.